 The seasonality widget is a powerful feature from TrendSpider that allows you to visualize seasonal trends for any symbol.
 Seasonality is a characteristic of a time series whereby the data experiences regular and predictable changes that recur every calendar year.
 With the help of this widget, you can easily collect valuable insights into how the symbol has performed historically.

-You can use these data points to guide your directional bias in placing trades or when settings limits for option strategies, among other things.
+You can use these data points and observations to strategize your trades or when setting limits for option strategies, among many other things.

 - Hour of the Day